-All of the Shares registered for sale pursuant to this prospectus will be owned immediately after registration by the selling stockholders.
-All of the Shares offered hereby were acquired by the selling stockholders in connection with the acquisition by Yahoo! of ISSG as described above.
+All of the Shares offered hereby were acquired by the selling stockholders in connection with our acquisition of ISSG as described above.
 Such Shares do not exceed one percent (1%) of our outstanding capitalization as of the date of this prospectus.
-Two of the selling stockholders, Madhu Yarlagadda and Patrick Loo, are current employees of Yahoo!.
+Two of the selling stockholders, Madhu Yarlagadda and Patrick Loo, are current employees of Yahoo! and hold the positions of Director Yahoo!
+Voice Services and Technical Yahoo!, respectively.
 Other than as set forth in the previous sentence and in their capacity as stockholders, the selling stockholders do not have a material relationship with us.

-The following table sets forth certain information known to us with respect to the beneficial ownership of our common stock as of January 18, 2001 by the selling stockholders.
+The following table sets forth certain information known to us with respect to the beneficial ownership of our common stock as of January 21, 2002 by the selling stockholders.
 The following table assumes that the selling stockholders sell all of the Shares.
 We are unable to determine the exact number of Shares that actually will be sold.

-Shares Beneficially Owned Prior to the Offering Shares Shares Beneficially Owned After the Offering
+Selling Stockholder Shares Beneficially Owned Prior to the Offering Shares Offered by This Prospectus Shares Beneficially Owned After the Offering

-Selling stockholder Shares Percent Offered by This Prospectus Shares Percent

-Madhu Yarlagadda 174,7301 33,376 141,3541
+Madhu Yarlagadda 293,034 1 159,941 133,093

-Patrick Loo 102,2712 22,251 80,0202
+Patrick Loo 181,667 2 106,627 75,040

-Gordon Kin 501 159 342
+Gordon Kin 1,263 762 501